-The umbilical cord for the twins that share amniotic sac can become tangled up.
-In
+The umbilical cord for the twins that share an amniotic sac can become tangled up.

-these cases, the fetuses may need to be monitored often in the third trimester.
+In these cases, the babies may need to be monitored often in the third trimester.

 Cesarean (C-section) delivery

-Abnormal fetal positions raise the chances of a C-section.
+Abnormal positions of babies in the womb raise the chances of a C-section.

-The large placental area and over-distended uterus place a mother at risk for bleeding
+A larger placenta and larger uterus due to more babies place a mother at risk for

 bleeding after giving birth.